-ISSS organizes several internships and a counseling practicum for UMN graduate students interested in working with international students.
-ISSS internships vary in length from six weeks in July-early September to nine months during the Fall and Spring Semesters.
-Only the Immigration Check-In internship is paid, while the F-1 Student Adviser Internship and the Counseling Practicum are unpaid.
+ISSS organizes several internships for UMN graduate students interested in working with international students.
+ISSS internships vary in length from six weeks in July–early September to nine months during the Fall and Spring Semesters.
+Only the Immigration Check-In internship is paid, while the F-1 Student Adviser Internship and the Academic Counseling Internship are unpaid.

 F-1 Student Adviser Internship